callstack/haul/docs/Configuration.md

 };
 ```

 This works when you have a single `index.js` as the entry point.
-But when you have more than one entry point like `index.android.js` and `index.ios.js`, or you want to customize the webpack configuration, you can use a function as a argument instead of a plain object.
+But when you have more than one entry point like `index.android.js` and `index.ios.js`, or you want to customize the webpack configuration, you can use a function as an argument instead of a plain object.

 The function will receive options as the first parameter.